panda

 Take an Online Chinese Course

 An online course is a structured way to learn Chinese.
 They are easy to follow and have progressive lessons that build on what you’ve already learned.
-They often include video lessons accompanied by independent practice material, so you are developing all language skills.
+They often include live or video lessons accompanied by independent practice material, so you are developing all language skills.
 Chinese Uncovered, Chinese Zero to Hero, and YoYo Chinese are three quality options that are comprehensive and effective.

 Commitment: High